Jelani Woods: College career

 Woods began his college career at Oklahoma State.
 He joined the team as an early enrollee and redshirted his freshman year and was moved from quarterback to tight end during the Cowboys practices leading up to the 2017 Camping World Bowl.
 Woods finished his redshirt freshman season with seven receptions for 120 yards and two touchdowns.
 As a redshirt sophomore, he caught 16 passes for 112 yards and a touchdown and was an honorable mention All-Big 12 Conference selection.
 Woods had eight receptions for 129 yards and a touchdown and was again named honorable mention All-Big 12 as a redshirt junior.

 Following the end of the season, Woods announced he would be transferring to Virginia Cavaliers as a graduate student.
 He was named first-team All-Atlantic Coast Conference after catching 44 passes for 598 yards and eight touchdowns.

 Professional career

+Indianapolis Colts

-Woods was drafted by the Indianapolis Colts in the third round with the 73rd overall pick in the 2022 NFL Draft.
+Woods was drafted by the Indianapolis Colts in the third round with the 73rd overall pick in the 2022 NFL draft.
 In Week 3, against the Kansas City Chiefs, Woods scored his first two professional touchdowns on his first two career receptions in a 20–17 victory.
+He finished the season with 25 catches for 312 yards and three touchdowns.

+On August 30, 2023, Woods was placed on injured reserve.

+On August 23, 2024, it was announced that Woods had undergone toe surgery and would miss roughly four months in recovery.

+On August 26, 2025, Woods was waived by the Colts as part of final roster cuts.

+New York Jets

+On August 27, 2025, Woods was claimed off waivers by the New York Jets.